apollographql/apollo/docs/source/references/apollo-engine.md

 GitHub’s OAuth service is used for read-only information about organizations and users.
 Engine does not need access rights to your source code or to any other sensitive data in its login system.

 If your Engine account is owned by a GitHub organization, then Engine will allow all members of that organization to access the account.
-As you add or remove team members from your Github org, Engine will know about that and accordingly update the authorization for those users.
+As you add or remove team members from your GitHub org, Engine will know about that and accordingly update the authorization for those users.

 ## Graphs